BotYue/CSE-398-25Sp-SU/Lab Project/Project Poster.md

 https://su-jsm.atlassian.net/wiki/spaces/ecs/pages/156795299/Brand

 * Submit to BlackBoard in .ppt format with correct slide size.
+There is no need for you to print.
 * Don't write too much text in Poster.
 Make it understandable within 30-60 seconds.